EnviroDIY/ANBSensorsModbus/README.md

 [Sara Damiano](https://github.com/SRGDamia1) is the primary developer of the EnviroDIY ANBSensorsModbus library, with input from many [other contributors](https://github.com/EnviroDIY/ANBSensorsModbus/graphs/contributors).

-This project has benefited from the support from the following funders:
+This project has benefited from the support from the following funding sources:

 - Stroud Water Research Center endowment